orlinhristov/cportlib/README.md

 A C++ library that manages parallel task processing in concurrent environment.
 It provides mechanism for asynchronous execution of multiple task handlers and invocation of callback handlers after task completion.

-Visit https://github.com/orlinhristov/cportlib/wiki for more information about the product.
+Visit https://github.com/orlinhristov/cportlib/wiki for more information about the library.

 How to compile
 ==============